Fee tail: Abolition

 Fee tail as a legal estate in England was abolished by the Law of Property Act 1925.
+However, they continued to exist as equitable interests (see § Continuing use below).

 Continuing use

+No new fees tail can now be created following the Trusts of Land and Appointment of Trustees Act 1996.

-A fee tail can still exist in England and Wales as an equitable interest, behind a strict settlement; the legal estate is vested in the current 'tenant for life' or other person immediately entitled to the income, but on the basis that any capital money arising must be paid to the settlement trustees.
+A fee tail created before 1 January 1997 can still exist in England and Wales as an equitable interest, behind a strict settlement; the legal estate is vested in the current tenant for life or other person immediately entitled to the income, but on the basis that any capital money arising must be paid to the settlement trustees.
 A tenant in tail in possession can bar his fee tail by a simple disentailing deed, which does not now have to be enrolled.
 A tenant in tail in reversion (i.e., a future interest where the property is subject to prior life interest) needs the consent of the life tenant and any 'special protectors' to vest a reversionary fee simple in himself.
 Otherwise he can only create a base fee; a base fee only confers a right to the property on its owner, when its creator would have become entitled to it; if its creator dies before he would have received it, the owner of the base fee gets nothing.
-No new "fees tail" can now be created following the Trusts of Land and Appointment of Trustees Act 1996.

-In the US, conservation easements are a form of entail still in use.
+In the U.S., conservation easements are a form of entail still in use.

 Creation

 Traditionally, a fee tail was created by a trust established in a deed, often a marriage settlement, or in a will "to A and the heirs of his body".
 The crucial difference between the words of conveyance and the words that created a fee simple ("to A and his heirs") is that the heirs "in tail" must be the children begotten by the landowner.
-It was also possible to have "fee tail male", which only sons could inherit, and "fee tail female", which only daughters could inherit; and "fee tail special", which had a further condition of inheritance, usually restricting succession to certain "heirs of the body" and excluding others.
+It was most commonly applied in limiting form of deed establishing a "fee tail male", by which only sons could inherit, although there might be an alternative limiting form of "fee tail female", by which only daughters could inherit; and "fee tail special", which had a further condition of inheritance, usually restricting succession to certain "heirs of the body" and excluding others.
 Land subject to these conditions was said to be "entailed" or "held in-tail", with the restrictions themselves known as entailments.

+However, due to the Rule against perpetuities in the Common Law of England the control established by a fee tail can be exercised over no more than two future generations — such that the terms of a will can create restrictions over the future disposal of real property by the testator's son and heir, but not over the further disposal of that property by that heir's own heirs.
+The reason in law being that feasibly, such a third-generation disposal might fall further into the future than "a life in being plus twenty-one years"; and consequently terms in a will written to constrain that disposal would be void from the outset as extending into 'perpetuity'.